 Defined as a delay in imposing a Suspension or Dismissal, which means that a Suspended or Dismissed student may be permitted to remain in school on condition that he/she agrees to waive the right to a formal fact-finding hearing for any new violation of specified conduct standards.
 The right to an investigative conference and informal disposition is not waived.
-If the student whose Suspension/Dismissal has been deferred is later reported again, and admits or is found in violation by an OSRR officer of having committed a subsequent violation of specified conduct standards, the deferred Suspension or Dismissal may be implemented at that time without a formal hearing.
-"Deferred Separation" means that an OSRR officer may impose any appropriate sanction, including Dismissal, after determining that violation has occurred.
+If the student whose Suspension/Dismissal has been deferred is later reported again, and admits or is found in violation by a OSC officer of having committed a subsequent violation of specified conduct standards, the deferred Suspension or Dismissal may be implemented at that time without a formal hearing.
+"Deferred Separation" means that an OSC officer may impose any appropriate sanction, including.